 Insight Goals

-- Wants and wishes of fleet managers
+- Different types of Chargers used - Worries, and operational constraints - Wants and wishes of fleet managers

 Business Goal

-Create a Fleet management tool to support EV fleet operations, enabling them to adapt to EV vehicles while maintaining low costs, powered by machine learning.
+Create a fleet management tool to support EV fleet operations, enabling them to adapt to EV vehicles while maintaining low costs, powered by machine learning.

 Approach